jhkgeneral/CyberSecurity_Consultant/README.md

-# Virtual Azure Network & Elk Stack Project
+# Azure Network & Elk Stack Project

 This repository depicts the summary of cloud application deployment project.